theteleporter/black-laboratory/README.md

 # Black Labs

+![Black Labs](https://lab.theteleporter.me/logo.png)

-Black Labs is reimagining the boundaries of web development and design by merging bold design aesthetics with cutting-edge technology.
+Black Laboratory is reimagining the boundaries of web development by merging bold design aesthetics with cutting-edge technology.
 We're turning the web into a canvas for innovation.

-![Black Labs](https://lab.theteleporter.me/logo.png)

 ## Core Technologies
 - [Next.js](https://nextjs.org/)